FER_Hero_homepage.jpg

 • Generating political and financial support to build food systems that are resilient, sustainable, and equitable.

-• Analyzed mobility and transportation barriers to food security and reviewed best practices deployed in other regions to enhance transit access.
+• Analyzed mobility and transportation barriers to food security and reviewed best practices deployed in other regions to enhance transit access

 Measurable Outcomes for Driving Social Impact